End-to-End Page-Level Assessment of Handwritten Text Recognition: CER, WER and NSFD Based on Bipartite Graphs and the Hungarian Algorithm

-When comparing hWER with bWER, note that the optimization of Eq.\,\eqref{eq:hungCER} ensures a word alignment with minimum sum of \emph{character edit distances} between the paired words.
+To compare hWER with bWER, note that the optimisation of Eq.\,\eqref{eq:hungCER} ensures a word alignment with minimum sum of \emph{character edit distances} between the paired words.
 But this alignment may not always lead to a minimum \emph{word edit distance}.
 Thus, while it can be easily shown that $\bWER(X,Y)\leq\hWER(X,Y)~\forall X,\!Y\!$,\, the strict equality may not hold in some cases.